m3c-ode/py-portfolio-apps/README.md

 to run the app.

-This app will also have a deployment on streamlit.
+This app will also have a deployment on streamlit to this url: https://m3c-ode-py-portfolio-apps-home-bzv040.streamlit.app/